AOEpeople/meals/README.md

 The User "kochomi.meals" is allowed to modify dishes and edit meals.

 ### Login
-By default, user authentication takes place using oauth with custom identity provider.
+User authentication takes place using oauth with custom identity provider.
 To use it you must define the following env vars with correct values in `env.local.php`.

 ```shell
 IDP_SERVER=https://login.some-domain.com/
 IDP_CLIENT_ID=cleint-id
 IDP_CLIENT_SECRET=client-secret
 ```

-Alternatively, you can uncomment the content of `config/packages/dev/security.yaml` file to disable oauth and authenticate users against the users stored in database.

 ### Running tests
 Use the following command from project root directory in host system.